Is Play Therapy A Real Thing, And Does It Really Work?

 Through play therapy activities such as playing with sand, engaging with animals, or playing a board game, the play therapist can better understand who the client is at that stage of their life.
-They use registered play therapy to teach their client helpful life skills that will improve their mental health, as well.

-Mental Health Objectives in Play Therapy
+Mental Health Objectives In Play Therapy

-- Physical or sexual abuse
+Physical or sexual abuse*

 Who Provides Play Therapy?

-Who Directs the Play Session?
+Who Directs The Play Session?

-Directive Play Therapy
+What Is Directive Play Therapy?

-Child-Centered Play Therapy
+What Is Child-Centered Play Therapy?

 Child-centered play therapy is an outgrowth of person-centered therapy.
-This is a type of therapy that assumes that the client has the drive to become healthier.
+This modality is a type of therapy that assumes that the client has the drive to become healthier.
 They also have the means to do it for themselves with limited input from the therapist.

 The play therapist's job in child-centered play therapy is to give them unfailing positive regard, empathy, understanding, and a sense of congruity.
 The child is the one who directs their own play and, in the end, makes the healing happen.

-Adlerian Play Therapy
+What Is Adlerian Play Therapy?